LEGAL STRUCTURE OF AGRICULTURAL ENTERPRISES

-STUDY LXXX C - PREPARATION OF AN INTERNATIONAL GUIDANCE DOCUMENT ON LEGAL STRUCTURE OF AGRICULTURAL ENTERPRISES
+STUDY LXXX C - PREPARATION OF AN INTERNATIONAL GUIDANCE DOCUMENT ON COLLABORATIVE LEGAL STRUCTURES FOR AGRICULTURAL ENTERPRISES

-In 2020, as a first step for the development of the LSAE project, the Secretariat conducted a stocktaking exercise and feasibility study to ascertain whether UNIDROIT could make a useful contribution.
-On the basis of the preliminary research conducted, the Secretariat reported back to the Governing Council at its 99th session and confirmed the lack of international guidance to best streamline supply chain relationships (see UNIDROIT 2020 – C.D.
-(99) B.5).
-The Secretariat also drew the Council’s attention to the strong interest identified, in particular from economists, of undertaking work on the private law aspects of legal structure of agricultural enterprises to: (i) improve market access; (ii) improve forms of coordination of agricultural enterprises; (iii) ease access to critical resources and insurance; and (iv) address unfair commercial practices.
+In 2020, as a first step for the development of the CLSAE project, the Secretariat prepared and submitted to the Governing Council, at its 99th session a background paper (UNIDROIT 2020 – C.D.
+(99) B.5), which was divided into three parts.
+Part I provided background on UNIDROIT’s work in the field of private law and agricultural development.
+Part II provided a summary of recent international initiatives which may directly and/or indirectly influence the scope of UNIDROIT’s future work.
+Lastly, Part III evaluated whether a new UNIDROIT/FAO/IFAD instrument would be of additional benefit and provided preliminary observations on legal issues to considered.
+The Secretariat drew the Governing Council’s attention to the strong interest identified, in particular from economists, of undertaking work on the private law aspects of legal structures for agricultural enterprises to: (i) improve market access; (ii) improve forms of coordination of agricultural enterprises; (iii) ease access to critical resources and insurance; and (iv) address unfair commercial practices.

-In 2021, on 15 and 16 April, the Secretariat co-organised a Consultation Webinar with FAO and IFAD to gather further input on the topics that could be potentially covered in the Guidance Document.
-The conclusions and recommendations of the Webinar were presented at the 100th session of the Council which agreed with the Secretariat’s proposal to upgrade the status of the LSAE project to allow for the establishment of a Working Group and to permit the allocation of resources for experts to continue the delineation of the scope and content of the prospective Guidance Document (see paras.
-65-80, UNIDROIT 2021 – C.D.
-(100) B.24).
+In 2021, on 15 and 16 April, the Secretariat co-organised a Consultation Webinar with FAO and IFAD to gather further input on the topics that could be potentially covered in the Guidance Document (for more information see below).
+The conclusions and recommendations of the Webinar were presented at the 100th session of the Governing Council which agreed with the Secretariat’s proposal to upgrade the status of the LSAE project to allow for the establishment of a Working Group and to permit the allocation of resources for experts to continue the delineation of the scope and content of the prospective Guidance Document (UNIDROIT 2021 – C.D.
+(100) B.5).
 The General Assembly supported the recommendation by the Governing Council, allocating high priority status to the LSAE project at its 80th session in December 2021.

 The Consultation Webinar was held online on 15 and 16 April 2021 and served as a brainstorming session to inform the drafting of an annotated list of possible topics to be addressed in a prospective future instrument.
 The Consultation included five different sessions respectively focusing on: